Immerse yourself in a transformative semester abroad!

-Seton Hall University offers exchange programs with universities across the globe.
-Exchange programs not only offer students a great opportunity to spend time at a foreign university, but also the opportunity to truly experience and become immersed in a new culture.
-Most of these programs also give students the chance to live with local families or other international students.
-Participants in the exchange programs live the study abroad experience while paying Seton Hall tuition, which can be funded by currently held scholarships, loans and grants.
+Seton Hall offers exchange programs with universities across the globe.
+Exchange programs not only offer students a great opportunity to spend time at a foreign university, but a truly immersive international experience.
+Participants in the exchange programs live the study abroad experience while paying Seton Hall tuition, which can be funded by currently held scholarships, financial aid and grants.

-- New and Returning Applicants (Important): Click here to view the Exchange Programs Checklist and understand the process to study abroad with an Exchange Program.
+- New and Returning Applicants: Click here to view the Exchange Programs Checklist

 |Program||Country||Length||Area of Study|